 By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

 We’d all like to have a surgeon who is an expert on our disease.
 This may be difficult, though, when the disease is as rare as HDGC.
-Depending on the size and location of the medical center, you may be working with a surgeon who is experienced in performing prophylactic total gastrectomies for HDGC patients, or a surgeon who has not done a TG for preventative reasons before.
+Depending on the size and location of the medical center, you may be working with a surgeon who is experienced in performing total prophylactic gastrectomies for HDGC patients or a surgeon who has not done a TG for preventative reasons before.
 Ask the surgeon what their experience is.
 How many total gastrectomies have they performed?
 How many per year?
 Have any been prophylactic?
 Have any been for patients with the CDH1 mutation?
 What have their patient outcomes been?
 Have there been any complications?
-This may begin to feel like a job interview…in a way, it is!
+This may begin to feel like a job interview, and in a way, it is.

 Coit, Daniel, Memorial Sloan Kettering Cancer Center, New York, NY

 Donahue, John, Riverside Surgical Specialists, Newport News, VA

 Strong, Vivian, Memorial Sloan Kettering Cancer Center, New York NY